 What happens after treatment for acute myeloid leukemia?

 For some people with acute myeloid leukemia (AML), treatment can destroy the leukemia cells.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about the leukemia coming back.
 (When leukemia comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
 But it may help to know that many leukemia survivors have learned to live with this uncertainty and are leading full lives.
-Our document Living With Uncertainty: The Fear of Cancer Recurrence, talks more about this.
+See Living With Uncertainty: The Fear of Cancer Recurrence for more about this.

 Treatment for acute myeloid leukemia (AML) can continue for months or years.
 Even after treatment ends, you will need frequent follow-up exams – probably every few months for several years.
 It’s very important to go to all of your follow-up appointments.
 During these visits, your doctor will ask about any symptoms, examine you, and get blood tests or bone marrow exams.
 Follow-up is needed to check for cancer recurrence, as well as possible side effects of certain treatments.

 If the leukemia does come back, it is usually while the patient is still being treated or shortly after they have finished chemotherapy.
-If this happens, treatment would be as described in the section “What if the leukemia doesn’t respond or comes back after treatment?”
+If this happens, treatment would be as described in “What if the leukemia doesn’t respond or comes back after treatment?”
 It is unusual for AML to return if there are still no signs of the disease within a few years after treatment.

 It is also very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.